WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

-This mod and all it's features should work regardless if anyone else has it installed.
+This mod and almost all its features should work regardless of if you're Host, Client, and playing with people who don't have the mod.

-This includes stuff that other mods have as Server-Side (such as Item loss messages)

-Some features were cut when I made this mod ClientSide, [See here.](https://thunderstore.io/package/Wolfo/WolfoQoL_OptionalExtras/)
+[GameplayQoL](https://thunderstore.io/package/Wolfo/WolfoQoL_Gameplay/) and [Server-Sided](https://thunderstore.io/package/Wolfo/WolfoQoL_OptionalExtras/) are split into their own mods.

+This mod has a lot of sections, and a lot of stuff.
+Highly customizable so should be able to use 1 section, if only 1 section is desired.

 Everything configurable ingame via RiskOfOptions.